KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.

 ### [MMM-HolidayLights by justjim1220](https://github.com/justjim1220/MMM-HolidayLights)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-home-presence by tomgroenwoldt](https://github.com/tomgroenwoldt/MMM-home-presence)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.

 ### [MMM-HomeAssistant by zuo000](https://github.com/zuo000/MMM-HomeAssistant)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-homeassistant-sensors by leinich](https://github.com/leinich/MMM-homeassistant-sensors)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-homeassistant-sensors by Snille](https://github.com/Snille/MMM-homeassistant-sensors)